Research & Clinical Trials

 Prof Meena Balasubramanian, Consultant Clinical Geneticist and Senior Clinical Lecturer, University of Sheffield and Sheffield Children’s NHS Foundation Trust

-Developing a lifestyle intervention aiming to support people with vascular Ehlers Danlos Syndrome (vEDS)
+Developing a lifestyle intervention programme aiming to support adults with vascular Ehlers Danlos Syndrome (vEDS)

 Markos Klonizakis, Professor of Vascular and Clinical Physiology